peteroupc/peteroupc.github.io/randomfunc.md

 Note that this implementation of `RNDINT(maxInclusive)` may result in unused bits (for example, when truncating a random number to `wordBits` bits or in the special cases at the start of the method).
 It would be outside the scope of this document to describe how a more sophisticated implementation may save those bits for later reuse.

-If the RNG outputs **fixed-point numbers 0 or greater and less than a positive integer**, that is, numbers with a fixed number of fractional parts, then find `A` and `B`, where `A` is the greatest integer that is less than the highest number the RNG can output, and `B` is the number of fractional parts the fixed-point number format can have, and use one of the two methods given above depending on whether `A * B` is a power of two (`A * B` is treated as the _modulus_ for that purpose).
+If the underlying RNG outputs **fixed-point numbers 0 or greater and less than a positive integer**, that is, numbers with a fixed number of fractional parts, then find `A` and `B`, where `A` is the greatest integer that is less than the highest number the RNG can output, and `B` is the number of fractional parts the fixed-point number format can have, and use one of the two methods given above depending on whether `A * B` is a power of two (`A * B` is treated as the _modulus_ for that purpose).
 Here, though, `RNG()` in the methods above is `floor(RNG() * B)` instead.

-If the RNG outputs **floating-point numbers 0 or greater and less than 1**, then find `s`, where `s` is the number of _significand permutations_ for the floating-point format, and use one of the two methods given above depending on whether `s` is a power of two (`s` is treated as the _modulus_ for that purpose).
+If the underlying RNG outputs **floating-point numbers 0 or greater and less than 1**, then find `s`, where `s` is the number of _significand permutations_ for the floating-point format, and use one of the two methods given above depending on whether `s` is a power of two (`s` is treated as the _modulus_ for that purpose).
 Here, though, `RNG()` in the methods above is `floor(RNG() * s)` instead.
 (If the RNG outputs arbitrary-precision floating-point numbers, `s` should be set to the number of different values that are possible by calling the underlying RNG.)

 ----------------

 The underlying RNG can be other than already described in this section; however, a detailed `RNDINT(maxInclusive)` implementation for other kinds of RNGs is not given here, since they seem to be lesser seen in practice.
-Readers who know of an RNG that is in wide use and is other than already described in this section should send me a comment.
+Readers who know of an RNG that is in wide use and outputs numbers of a kind other than already described in this section should send me a comment.

 _**Note:** To generate a random number that's either -1 or 1, the following idiom can be used: `(RNDINT(1) * 2 - 1)`._